Skip to Main Content

 Australian fine dining has fragmented into several distinct models over the past decade.
 The urban tasting-menu format, represented by restaurants like Amaru in Armadale and Cutler and Co. in Fitzroy, operates in competitive city markets where international comparison is constant and the pressure to reference global technique is high.
 Regional destination dining operates differently: the competition is narrower, the identity is more clearly local, and the argument the kitchen is making is geographic rather than technical.

 Hentley Farm belongs firmly in the regional destination category.
-Its peer set includes Brae and a small number of other Australian restaurants where the location is not background but argument.
+Its comparable set includes Brae and a small number of other Australian restaurants where the location is not background but argument.
 In this company, the question diners are implicitly asking is not how the cooking compares to Tokyo or Copenhagen but whether this specific place, on this specific land, produces something that could not exist anywhere else.
 That is a harder question to answer than technical excellence, and the farms and kitchens that answer it convincingly are a smaller group.

 Planning Your Visit